Death Classification: Line of Duty Death

 Patrolman Patrick Fenton, born in 1862, received his Probationary Appointment to the Chicago Police Department on May 18, 1888.

-Incident Recorded under Chicago Police Department homicide file, Case #723.
+Incident recorded under Chicago Police Historical Homicide Database, Case #723.